roomPick Your Location keyboard_arrow_right

 Step #1: Clean Up the Interior

-• Prepare for a proper cleaning.
-Remove everything from cabinets and pull out seat cushions to get started on a thorough clean.
-Do all the things: Wipe down and sanitize surfaces, sweep, vacuum, etc.
+• Ready yourself for a comprehensive cleaning.
+Empty cabinets and remove pull-out seat cushions to initiate a thorough clean.
+Cover all the basics: sanitize surfaces, sweep, vacuum, and more.

 • Defrost the fridge and freezer.
 Leave doors propped so they’ll stay open and prevent mold and mildew.
 It's a good idea to place baking soda or charcoal bags around to absorb odors.